citizenfx/fivem-docs/content/docs/assets-manual/beginner-series/part-8.md

 ### Template Model

-Use the following GTA V model as your template:
+Use the following GTAV model as your template:

 **Template:** `v_ilev_bl_door_l.ydr`